 Noise Minimisation activities

-Significant site noise sources have been measured and compared with previous results to ensure they are maintained at acceptable levels.
+Significant site noise sources over the last few years have been measured and compared with previous results to ensure they are maintained at acceptable levels.
 Results are summarised in the table below.

 Plant noise survey results comparison